The Longest Yard (2005 film): Plot

-Paul Crewe is a former NFL quarterback who was accused of shaving points.
+Paul Crewe is a former National Football League (NFL) quarterback who was accused of shaving points.
 Though it was never confirmed, he was placed on federal probation for five years.
-One night, he gets drunk during a party and goes joyriding through San Diego in the Bentley of his girlfriend Lena, causing a high-speed police chase and car crash.
+One night, dissatisfied with his life, he gets drunk during a party and goes joyriding through San Diego in his girlfriend Lena's Bentley, causing a high-speed police chase and car crash.
 His probation is revoked and he is sentenced to three years in prison.